Banoffee Pie Cookies

-My brother married into a family that celebrates St. Patrick’s Day with a legit Irish meal.
+This recipe for Banoffee Pie Cookies was inspired by my brother’s in-laws.
+They celebrate St. Patrick’s Day with a legit Irish meal.
 I actually lived with them for 6 months while I was engaged, and got to witness the celebrations first hand.

 Every year, the dad takes off work so he can spend the day cooking traditional Irish food.
 While I can’t remember the exact menu, I do remember the dessert.
 They had made a Banoffee pie and also sent us off with Flake chocolate bars shipped straight from Europe.